Iraqi prime minister makes first visit to Saudi Arabia | Belleville News-Democrat

 Iraqi prime minister makes first visit to Saudi Arabia

-Saudi Arabia is seeking to limit Iran's influence in the region, reaching out to influential Shiite Iraqi figures to build relations.
+Saudi King Salman welcomed the Iraqi prime minister on his first official visit to the kingdom Wednesday, as the two oil-producing giants move toward closer diplomatic and economic ties after nearly three decades of uneasy relations.

-This month, Saudi Arabia reopened a consulate in Baghdad for the first time in nearly 30 years and announced a $1 billion aid package for Iraq.
+Prime Minister Adel Abdul-Mahdi's visit came two weeks after Saudi Arabia reopened its consulate in Baghdad for the first time in nearly 30 years.
+The opening was accompanied with the announcement of a $1 billion aid package for Iraq.

+It reflected warming relations between the two countries as they seek opportunities for shared economic growth through trade, investment, and oil production.

+Just hours into his visit, Abdul-Mahdi announced on his Twitter account that the two countries signed 13 agreements and memorandums of understanding between their various ministries.

 Comments